madpiano/2019-432/slides/class10/README.md

 Are available for your review at http://bit.ly/2019-432-minute9-results.

-## I've updated the [Project 1 Instructions](https://github.com/THOMASELOVE/2019-432/tree/master/projects/project1) to include the following materials...
+## I've augmented the [Project 1 Instructions](https://github.com/THOMASELOVE/2019-432/tree/master/projects/project1) to include the following materials...

 ## On "Spending" Degrees of Freedom and Project 1